News & Articles

 Limited Liability Company (LLC)

 This is the most popular legal form of company in Dubai.
-An LLC has 2 to 50 shareholders, each of whom is liable only to the extent of his or her share in the company.
-The delicacies of this legal structure are:
+An LLC has 2 to 50 shareholders, each of whom is liable only to the extent of their share in the company.
+Important considerations:

 • No professional or consultancy activities can be conducted by this form of the company except banking, insurance, or investment